i 601a: Everything You Need to Know

 - Your I-485 application is pending.

-- You cannot establish hardship to your qualifying parent or spouse if the waiver is not approved.
+- You cannot establish hardship for your qualifying parent or spouse if the waiver is not approved.

 Again, these are just some common reasons you may not be eligible and laws are subject to change so you should always conduct additional research and consult with authorities like immigration lawyers before proceeding.